cnduffield/OCPVirtNotes/README.md

 # Working with Virtual Machines and Applications

-if it did not import then use namespace vmimported
+If it did not import during lab2 then use namespace vmimported.